X

 My dad is from the generation of debt is bad and avoids risks.
 If you thought this was a smart move, do you have any tips on how to explain the risk/benefits so that he can understand?

-• Question on “To Hold or Sell” from Warren: Hi ‘couchers’, thank you for your entertaining, informative, and thought-provoking podcasts.
 I’d like to know what your thoughts are on rescuing a situation where someone has an investment property they’ve had for 10 years that isn’t performing.
 Cut the losses and look to replace it, or hang onto it?
-(I bought this place at age 20 on apprentice wages, it was all I could afford) Thanks! (specifics: paid $195k, current market value $240k, current rent $270/wk)
+(I bought this place at age 20 on apprentice wages, it was all I could afford).
+Thanks!

 • Question on Property Investing in WA from Daniel:

-My partner and I recently bought a duplex (2 bedrooms, 1 bathroom, 2 living rooms, 475 m2) in Spearwood for $400,000.
-We have $112,000 equity in the property and $73,000 cash in our offset.
-Our salaries are $50,000 p/a for my partner and $71,000 p/a for myself, and we do not plan to have children for another 5 years.
 There is an opportunity to buy the second duplex (also a 2 bedroom, 1 bathroom, with a small granny flat at the back) for $385,000.
 The site is zoned R40 on 950 m2 (we see a 4 property potential), 3 km from the new Port Coogee Marina, the North Coogee development estate and the potential South Fremantle Power Station development bringing 6,000 new high-density houses/apartments into the area.
 We are 300 m from the local shopping centre and 5 km from the satellite employment hub of Fremantle (Bryce’s old hood).
 It ticks all the lifestyle boxes bar being near a train station (it is currently challenging to access the freeway to the Perth CBD).
-My two part question is:

 1. I am currently weighing up the opportunity cost.
 What is your inference of Spearwood as a potential “wave rider” suburb piggy backing off the growth of the coastal development?
-Do you feel that it would have long-term, consistent capital growth or a short term upswing, followed by a flattening capital growth and thus be better to buy into a blue chip area?
+Do you feel that it would have long-term, consistent capital growth or a short-term upswing, followed by a flattening capital growth and thus be better to buy into a blue-chip area?

 2. As a first time investor, would it be wise to buy the adjacent duplex and land bank the asset, then develop the land after we have acquired several more properties in our portfolio or focus on the subdivision straight off the bat?

-• Question on Joint Venture from Tristan:o
+• Question on Joint Venture from Tristan:

 The last 2 properties were purchased with friends as tenants in common.

-I wanted to try and get another property with just my wife and so (as my friend has changed his plans a bit) I spoke to a well-regarded mortgage broker and they told me that the banks have changed the rules and that now they take the full loan amounts of the split properties and only half the rent!?
+I wanted to try and get another property with just my wife (as my friend has changed his plans a bit) and so I spoke to a well-regarded mortgage broker, and they told me that the banks have changed the rules and that now they take the full loan amounts of the split properties and only half the rent!?

 Should I concentrate on paying down the debt on my PPOR (280k worth 750k) or look at selling one of the joint houses (to gain the serviceability)?